 Permanent makeup makes it easy to feel beautiful around the clock, without the need to spend hours in front of a mirror.
 Our cosmetic permanent makeup procedures have minimal pain and zero downtime.

-Physicians Skin & Laser now offers permanent lip liner, permanent eyeliner, permanent eyebrows including microblading and powder brows & areola restoration procedures.
+Physicians Skin & Laser now offers permanent lip liner, permanent eyeliner, permanent eyebrows including microblading and powder brows.
 Permanent makeup is the perfect way to enhance your natural beauty and save yourself time and money.

 Frequently Asked Questions

 Permanent cosmetic makeup is cosmetic tattooing.
 The specialized techniques used for permanent cosmetics are often referred to as “micropigmentation”, “micropigment implantation” or “dermagraphics”.
 The cosmetic implantation technique deposits colored pigment into the upper reticular layer of the dermis.

 Who Benefits from Permanent Makeup?

 People who meet minimum age requirements and have the ability to heal properly from minor wounds can benefit from the liberating benefits of permanent cosmetics.